mondeja/simple-icons-website-rs/CONTRIBUTING.md

 ### Rust crates

-- _app/_: Main package with the app entrypoint.
-It provides the logic where the top level components are composed.
+- **_app/_**: Main package with the app entrypoint.
+It provides the logic where the top level components are composed and handles global states.
-- _components/_: Components library.
+- **_components/_**: Components library.
 It provides the components used in the website.
-- _config/_: Application configuration.
+- **_config/_**: Application configuration.
-- _i18n/_: It provides the translations and i18n utilities used in the website.
+- **_i18n/_**: It provides the translations and i18n utilities used in the website.
-- _macros/_: It provides compile time macros used in the website.
-Used to generate the data provided by the simple-icons npm package.
+- **_macros/_**: It provides compile time macros used in the website to statically generate the data provided by the simple-icons npm package.
-- _simple-icons/_: Simple Icons Rust library.
-It provides the data provided by the simple-icons npm package.
+- **_simple-icons/_**: Simple Icons Rust library.
+It is a Rust API to the the simple-icons npm package.

 ### Where to look

 - End to end tests are located in _end2end/tests/_.
 They are written with [Playwright](https://playwright.dev/).
 Configuration is located at _end2end/playwright.config.ts_.
 - The main stylesheet is located at _app/stylesheet.css_ other assets are located at _app/assets/_.
 Hopefully you don't need to change this style due to the class-based approach of TailwindCSS framework.
 Configuration is located at _app/tailwind.config.ts_.
 - The initial HTML is located at _app/index.html_.
 It is used by Trunk to generate the distributed HTML.

-### How to add a new locale

-- Add the locale to the `LANGUAGES` array in _i18n/src/lib.rs_.
-- Copy the _en-US/_ locale directory at _i18n/locales_ and replace the translations.
+Most frontend assets are located at _app/public/_.

 ### Compatibility